fruegger/aoc/README.md

 ## 2024 edition

 For 2024, I wanted to take a short coding vacation and revisit a long forgotten place I had seen before.
-This time I'd travel to a different programming coutry I had more or less fond remembrances of.
+I'd travel to a different programming coutry I had more or less fond remembrances of.

 As any self respecting tourist would, I surely would not miss any of the oddities, bizzare landmarks and memorable habits on my trip.

-And so it was that I made my way through goLand.
+And so it was that I made my way through GoLand... and, as usual, I was determined to misbehave.

-Many a difficult piuzzle to solve would soon cross my way; armed with the utmost confidence that I'd always find the stupidest and most naively intricate solution, I took that first stride on my quest to find the silliest way possible to use goLand features, constructs and particularities.
+Many a difficult puzzle to solve would soon cross my way; armed with the utmost confidence that I'd always find the stupidest and most naively intricate solution, I took that first stride on my quest to find the silliest way possible to use Go features, constructs and particularities.

 This are some entries in my log book:

 ---
 ### Day 1
-Here we go again : the usual struggle with more than untotal recall, fortunately I always carry a cheat sheet with me, here is an extract:
+Here we go again : the usual struggle with more than untotal recall.
+Did I turn off the gas before leaving?
+Where did I put my passort?
+Fortunately I always carry a flashy cheat sheet with me, here is an extract:

 * What was the difference between array and slices again ?
 ```An array has a fixed size.
 A slice, on the other hand, is a dynamically-sized, flexible view into the elements of an array.
 In practice, slices are much more common than arrays.```